Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-azure-arm.md

   * Caddy reverse proxies to the Squidex Web App container.
   * An FQDN is provided by Azure Container Instance, _Caddy_ provides SSL for this as the FQDN does not come with SSL.
 This FQDN is set as the `URLS__BASEURL` and `VIRTUAL_HOST` for Squidex configuration.

-**NOTE: If you wish to modify any of the variables such as vCPU, Memory etc., you can do so by editing the ARM template.
-Click [here](#modifying-arm-variables) for basic instructions.**
+{% hint style="info" %}NOTE: If you wish to modify any of the variables such as vCPU, Memory etc., you can do so by editing the ARM template.
+Click [here](#modifying-arm-variables) for basic instructions.{% endhint %}

 ## 1. Launch the ARM Template